codess-aus/ai-fundamentals/nlp.md

 ### 1. Identify features and uses for key phrase extraction
 Example: Identifies the main points in a set of blog posts
+Example: Creating tags of popular mentions in reviews on a website

 Key phrase extraction performs better on larger amounts of text.
 The more text you provide, the better it will do.
 Give it an essay.

 ### 2. Identify features and uses for entity recognition
+Example: Dates and times of day in a document
+Example: Passport number
 Named entity recognition identifies entities in a provided test and categorizes them into predefined classes or types such as people, products, events etc.

 ### 3. Identify features and uses for sentiment analysis